 The curriculum is designed to give each student a complete comprehensive education from a solid Reformed, Christian perspective.
 There are more than 40 majors and 11 pre-professional programs of study.
 Degrees include two-year associate of arts and associate of science, four-year bachelor of arts, bachelor of science, bachelor of social work, bachelor of science in engineering and in nursing, a master of education, a master of social work, and a master of public administration degree.

 More than 1,500 students from 40 states, six Canadian provinces, and 34 other countries.

 Dordt has over 100 full-time faculty members and a student-faculty ratio of 13:1.

 Dordt requires a minimum high school GPA of 2.25 for regular admissions status.
 ACT or SAT results are also considered in the admissions process.
 Recommended preparation includes: English (4 years), foreign language (2 years), social science (2 years), natural science (2 years), mathematics (3 years—including algebra and geometry).

 More than 98 percent of our students receive financial aid in the form of scholarships, grants, loans, and student employment opportunities.

 A member of the National Association of Intercollegiate Athletics (NAIA) and the Great Plains Athletic Conference (GPAC), Dordt fields intercollegiate teams in men's baseball, basketball, cross country, football, golf, soccer, indoor and outdoor track; and in women's basketball, cross country, soccer, golf, softball, indoor track, and volleyball.
+Cheer is now offered as a co-ed sport.
 Club sport offerings include men's ice hockey, men's lacrosse, and trapshooting.
-Junior Varsity schedules are played in volleyball, football, women's and men's basketball, baseball, and softball.
+Junior varsity schedules are played in volleyball, football, women's and men's basketball, baseball, and softball.
 A variety of intramural sports are offered as well.